Dimerin/uart/README.md

 The VHDL files included in this repository are:

 1. `uart.vhd`: This is the main VHDL file that contains the UART transmitter logic.
-2. `uart.vhd`: This is the core of the UART functionalities.
+2. `shiftv2.vhd`: This is the core of the UART functionalities.

 ## Simulation